 - Fold in the corner at a 45˚ angle so the point of the corner lines up with the intersection of the inner set of crease lines.
 Press.

 - Fold in the corner a second time, at ½” and again at a 45˚ angle.
-The outer edges of this second fold should line up with your first set of crease lines.
+The outer diagonal raw edges of this second fold should fit within your crease lines.
 Press.

-- Refold along the original crease lines and press.
+- Refold along the original crease lines and press – first one fold then the second fold.
 If you’ve been careful with your measurements and pressing, this re-fold will create a diagonal line where your two finished edged meet, making a neat split corner.

 - Repeat at each corner.